-The statistical consultation of scientific work is a service of the Department of Medical Biometry and Statistics which is offered to employees working with the University Medical Center Freiburg, the theoretical-medical institutes and to assigned academic training hospitals, as well as students graduating from the medical department Freiburg.
+The statistical consultation of scientific work is a service of the Institute of Medical Biometry and Statistics which is offered to employees working with the University Medical Center Freiburg, the theoretical-medical institutes and to assigned academic training hospitals, as well as students graduating from the medical department Freiburg.
 As far as possible, employees, graduate students and students taking their diploma thesis belonging to other departments can utilise this service, too.
 The possibility of consultation should be already taken in the planning phase of the scientific work to avoid non-significant results.
 To have a basis for an effective consultation, it is expected that the examined question and the goal of the investigation are written down in a precise way.

 This description has to be provided in the online application form.
 It is a necessary requirement for the consultation and, if the work is a dissertation, has to be discussed with the mentor.
 For PhD works, in particular for several coherent works, the mentor should be included in one of the first consultations.

 Larger projects, which are to be executed in several dissertations, must be registered for consultation as a single project.
 The consultation will then be provided for the entire investigation only and not for the analysis of partial aspects.